 Solo episodes are great for weaving together disjointed podcast topics if you feel like things have been straying a bit.

-Besides “top hits,” some of my favorite ideas are profiling industry leaders who you’re not able to interview, examining new innovations, or providing personal anecdotes with a lesson.
+Besides “top hits,” some of my favorite ideas are profiling industry leaders who you’re not able to interview, examining innovations, or providing personal anecdotes with a lesson.

-A great place to start is by figuring out who you’re trying to serve?
+A great place to start is by figuring out who you're trying to serve.
 Hint: it should be the person who buys your product.

 The person searching for helpful customer experience content will skip right past “Keep them Happy: brought to you by the experts at BlahBlah.”